 - have a total income of less than the higher income threshold (see the table below for the thresholds).
 In this instance, your total income is reduced by your allowable business deductions.

 - have 10% or more of your total income coming from employment-related activities, carrying on a business, or a combination of both.
 In this instance, your total income is NOT reduced by your allowable business deductions.

 - were less than 71 years old at the end of the financial year.

 - lodge your tax return for the relevant financial year.

 - did not hold a temporary visa at any time during the financial year (unless you are a New Zealand citizen or it was a prescribed visa).

 - have a total superannuation balance less than the General Balance Transfer Cap at 30 June the previous financial year ($1.6 million for 2018/2019 financial year)

 - have not contributed more than your non-concessional contributions cap for the financial year.
-For 2018/19 the contribution cap is $100,000 for 65 years or over, provided you have met the work test; or $300,000 over 3 years for anyone aged under 65.
+The current contribution cap is $100,000 for 65 years or over, provided you have met the work test; or $300,000 over 3 years for anyone aged under 65.

 More detail on eligibility is available from the ATO website.

 |Financial Year||Maximum entitlement||Lower income threshold||Higher income threshold|